Research in the School of International Studies

 Academics in the school have developed a formidable international research reputation and expertise in their diverse fields, routinely being sought and providing expertise to think tanks, governments and the world media.
 Specific areas of strength are Global International Relations, Global, Imperial and Transnational Histories, Eurasian Connectivities and Interactions, Conflict and Security Analysis, Global and International Political Economy, Studies on the History and Politics of the Near and Middle East, Sub Saharan Africa, the Atlantic, Asia-Pacific and Eurasian regions, and Imperialism, Empires and Decolonisation to mention but a few.
 The school takes its dissemination of research as seriously as its teaching and as such most of the academics are not only published authors of books and research articles but also actively engage in regular research dissemination activities both within domestic and international forums.

-The School hosts the Global Institute for Silk Roads Studies as an inclusive, open, and interdisciplinary research institute.
-The GISRS is the premier hub for the interdisciplinary study and research on China–Afro-Eurasian relations and integrates meaningful research on the cultural, historical, political, social, technological, and economic connectivity across the Afro-Eurasian maritime, littoral, and continental spaces.
+The Global Institute for Silk Roads Studies is the premier hub for the interdisciplinary study and research on China–Afro-Eurasian relations.
+Located at the University of Nottingham Ningbo China (UNNC), the Institute integrates meaningful research on the cultural, historical, political, social, technological, and economic connectivity across the Afro-Eurasian maritime, littoral, and continental spaces.
 The Institute provides space for creative synergies between the global campuses of the University of Nottingham – in the UK, China, and Malaysia, as well as our partners and collaborators in China and across the world.

 The School champions the University of Nottingham creed of research excellence and as such has an established enabling environment that provides its academics wide ranging support to facilitate the achievement of the highest standards of research output and research led pedagogy.
 To promote intellectual exchange, the School routinely hosts distinguished leading academics and practitioners in various fields to share their research and knowledge with both staff and students enriching the culture of intellectual engagement.